open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-dark-kindred.md

 ### Dark Kindred Warriors

-> The warriors of the Dark Kindred are skilled in the art of war and equipped with powerful and painful weapons, enjoying the pain and suffering they cause their enemies.
+> The warriors of the Dark Kindred are skilled in the art of war and equipped with deadly Shard weapons, spitting out razor sharp crystal fragments capable or ripping through flesh and armour, enjoying the pain and suffering they cause their enemies.

 | Model Name         | Mov | Skl | Def | Str | Cmd | HP  | Special Rules     |
 | :----------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- |